ItsRD/scaffy/README.md

 these variables will compile to the results listed below.
 You can also create params yourself in the scaffy config (templates > **template name** > params)

-In the results below we use the name 'page'
+In the results below we use the name 'social-media'
 ```
-php artisan scaffy:scaffold page
+php artisan scaffy:scaffold social-media
 ```

 Variable | Explanation | Result
 ------------ | ------------- | -------------
 `&name&` | Entered name | page
-`&class_name&` | Classname of entered 'name' | Page
+`&class_name&` | Classname of entered 'name' | SocialMedia
-`&snake_name&` | Snakecase of entered 'name' | page
+`&snake_name&` | Snakecase of entered 'name' | page_media
 `&controller_path&` | Default controller path (can be changed in config) | app/Http/Controllers
 `&controller_ns&` | Default controller namespace | App\Http\Controllers
 `&request_path&` | Default request path (can be changed in config) | app/Http/Requests